pilarmanzi/pilarmanzi.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD Candidate (ABD) in Political Science at Northwestern University, where I am also completing a Masters in Applied Statistics.
 My research focuses on the politics of income inequality with a regional focus in Latin America.
+My work has been published in the *Journal of Politics in Latin America* and *Social Policy and Administration*.

-I received a B.A. in Political Science at the Universidad Católica del Uruguay.
-Before grad school, I worked at the Economic Commission for Latin America and the Caribbean and did consulting work for other international organizations.
+Before graduate school, I worked at the Economic Commission for Latin America and the Caribbean in Montevideo, where I worked on projects regarding multidimensional child poverty, social expenditure, gender inequality in the labor market, and care policies.
+This research has been published in *Latin American Research Review* and *International Security Review*, as well as in multiple policy papers.